Bob Abate

-Robert "Bob" Abate (25 November 1893 – 22 January 1981) was a Canadian sports coach and the driving force behind the Elizabeth Playground sports teams in Toronto.
+Robert Abate (25 November 1893 – 22 January 1981) was a Canadian sports coach and the driving force behind the Elizabeth Playground sports teams in Toronto.
 The "Lizzies", as they were known, won more than 200 titles at the city, provincial, and national levels in baseball, basketball, football, and hockey.

 Among the players who competed for the Lizzies were Lionel Conacher, Nig Eisen, Goody Rosen and Alex Levinsky.

 1929 Fatal car crash incident

 On 7 September 1929, Abate and six members of the boys bantam baseball team were in a car heading to a playoff game in Peterborough, Ontario when the car crossed the highway's median and collided head-on with another car near Bowmanville, Ontario.
 Two 15-year-old members of the Elizabeth Playground bantam baseball team were killed in the accident, including team captain Benjamin "Benny" Wetstein and the short stop, Nathan Rubinoff.
 Abate initially said he was driving but later said that one of the boys killed in the crash, Rubinoff, had been behind the wheel.
 In November, Abate was found guilty of negligence in a fatal accident and was given a $1,000 fine and lost his driver's license for six months.
 In December, a civil suit filed by Wetnstein and Rubinoff's parents resulted in the Parks Commission forbidding teams playing under its name from travelling outside the city to play games as result of the deadly collision near Bowmanville in September.